thirdtank/brut/brutrb.com/ai.md

 I created [declare-ai.org](https://declare-ai.org/) to allow precise documentation of how AI is used in a project.
 It defines four levels of AI use:

-1. No involvement at all
+1. No involvement at all.
-2. Non-create assistance, such as the completions GitHub copilot may make while you are typing
+2. Non-create assistance, such as the completions GitHub Copilot may make while you are typing.
 3. Creative assistance, where an AI generated a large amount of code that you then modified.
 An example would be using a tool like Cursor to write code for your review.
 4. Completely Produced by an AI, for example if you used Stable Diffusion to create your icon.